daixiwen/hdl-register-wizard/README.md

 ## Project Status

 The project is under development and is not currently usable.
-The aim for the first release is to be able to load and save MDF files, as the [Bitvis Register Wizard](https://bitvis.no/dev-tools/register-wizard/) currently lacks a GUI to create the files.
+The aim for the first release is to be able to load and save MDF files, as the [Bitvis Register Wizard](https://bitvis.no/dev-tools/register-wizard/) currently lacks a GUI.
-A future release will also be able to generate files.
+A future release will also be able to generate code and documentation.

 ## Project License